powsybl/powsybl-dev-tools/scripts/reportNode/README.md

 use: `check_missing_keys.sh <path to folder> <path to a dictionary>`
 example: `check_missing_keys.sh powsybl-core dictionary.properties`

-The script compare the given dictionary keys with the `ReportNode` keys detected within the given folder.
+The script compares the given dictionary keys with the `ReportNode` keys detected within the given folder.
 Then dictionary missing keys are displayed.

 It retrieves the `ReportNode` keys within the folder by scanning its `.java` files except for the filenames matching "Test".